Fabulous Mom Life

 1. It Promotes Independence and Learner Agency

 When children choose how to explore and approach questions, they also gain a sense of control.
 Inquiry-based learning creates opportunities for children to choose what questions to explore and how to approach them.
-Educators may let them decide which materials to use or which observations to record.
+Educators in may let them decide which materials to use or which observations to record.
 Such activities encourage responsibility and nurture self-direction.
 As children make discoveries independently, they develop a sense of competence and agency.
 This self-belief prepares them to take responsibility for learning tasks and builds confidence that carries forward into more structured educational settings later in life.

 1. It Connects Learning to Real-World Experiences